Nirav Modi loses appeal against extradition to India

 The London High Court said that his grounds for appeal about a risk of suicide do not prevent him from being extradited.

-Fugitive diamond merchant Nirav Modi on Wednesday lost his appeal against extradition from the United Kingdom, reported PTI.
+Fugitive diamond merchant Nirav Modi on Wednesday lost his appeal against extradition to India from the United Kingdom, reported PTI.

 The London High Court ruled that his grounds for appeal, in which he had cited a risk of suicide due to mental illness if transferred to Arthur Road Jail in Mumbai, do not prevent his extradition to India to face charges of fraud and money laundering.